BibekStha/netsuite-vue-vite-spa/README.md

 npm run dev
 ```

 Develop your application as any other single page application using features provided by Vue and Vite.
 Enjoy extremely fast HMR with Vite.
-TailwindCSS with PostCSS support has already been set up out of the box.
+WindiCSS (Similar to TailwindCSS and more) support has already been set up out of the box.

 ### Fetching data